 She might seem like a tough chick on the outside, but Joan Jett has a major soft spot for animals.
 Jett does a lot of work with PETA and recently stood up against SeaWorld by telling them they could no longer play her music in their parks.
-Go Joan!
+Go, Joan!

 16. Pharrell Williams

-Pharrell has become quite the environmental entrepreneur.
+Pharrell has become quite an environmental entrepreneur.
 His clothing line, G-Star Raw for the Oceans is made partially from recycled plastic from the ocean.
 He is also serving as the creative director for Live Earth 2015, a festival founded by Al Gore to raise awareness for the environment.

 17. James Cameron